xenolito/babylon_es6_webpack_boilerplate/README.md

 ## Usage

 1. `npm install`
-2. `build:dev` and `build:prod` npm scripts are compiling your code for development and production respectively.
+2. `npm run build:dev` and `npm run build:prod` npm scripts are compiling your code for development and production respectively.
 3. `npm start` is starting a `lite-server` inside the build folder

 ## USAGE with GULP